microsoft/minions/README.md

 ## Bots & Usage Examples

 Pre-requisite for the below example code of Bots:
-From the root the application, Create a folder called  `code` inside which clone the repo `https://github.com/swe-agent/test-repo/`.
+From the root of your application, Create a folder called  `code` inside which clone the repo `https://github.com/swe-agent/test-repo/`.
 Now run the code

 ### ReadingBot